purduesigbots/pros-docs/v5/releases/cli3.2.0.rst

 A number of other miscellaneous bugfixes and improvements were added, so feel free to browse the full changelog below.

-Special thanks to @3038922, @Sleuth56, @vexcat, @Bottersnike, and @Trimbell for their contributions!

 New features:

 - Added wireless terminal